Citation

 Types of Plagiarism

-- Paraphrasing plagiarism: Rewriting someone's ideas without citation
+- Paraphrasing — rewriting ideas without citation

-- Self-plagiarism: Reusing your own previous work without permission
+- Self-plagiarism — reusing your own previous work without permission

-How to Avoid Plagiarism
+How to Avoid It

 - Always cite sources for borrowed ideas